 The most common use is to use it to look around, a control usually bound to the mouse or the right analogue stick on a gamepad.
 While this sounds like a small thing, the benefit to immersion is substantial.

 This is the video that both introduced me to Head Tracking and subsequently sold me on it (you can skip to 2:29 for the cool bit):

 Going from just a gamepad to using head-tracking was an amazing experience – the video does a pretty awesome job of showing it, but it has to be experienced to truly understand the benefit.
 It’s like turning your PC screen into a real window to a video game world.

+For the creatively minded, you can put together your own head tracking unit for about $20, plus your webcam.
 The alternative is to buy a premade unit.
-This was my preferred option because a/ it will actually work (my poorly soldered effort undoubtedly would not) and b/ it’s only marginally more expensive than doing it myself.
+This was my preferred option because a/ it would actually work (my poorly soldered effort undoubtedly would not) and b/ it’s only marginally more expensive than doing it myself.

 I went with the TrackHat Clip, a clip that secures to my headphones much in the fashion of a microphone.
 The package I went for was £30, which included the TrackHat Clip and a modified PS3 Camera.

 There are other head tracking options, which are covered in this article, but I’ve had a lot of fun with my TrackHat Clip and would recommend it purely from my experience.
 There are times when I don’t want to stick my VR headset on my face but still want a more immersive experience than normal, so I clip my head tracker onto my headset, tweak the options and go.

 For example, in Elite: Dangerous, while soaring through a sea of asteroids hot on the heels of a wanted criminal, I can physically look around for any potential collisions and also track my target as he tries to outmanoeuvre me.
 I still prefer VR, but the experience with head tracking is darn cool.